PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 ![image](./media/pred-listview.png)

-## Motivation

-Tab completion has accelerated the success of both new and experienced PowerShell users.
-New users get the benefit of discovery; seeing available cmdlets and parameters as options while interactively typing.
-Experienced users receive the benefit of acceleration; typing less while using the **<tab>** key to quickly complete a command.

-The increasing amount of technology translates to an increase in cmdlets and full command complexity.
-Predictive IntelliSense is an addition to the concept of Tab Completion; helping the user discover, build and edit full commands based on the user’s history or additional plugins.

 ## Release plan

-- Proposed 7.1 GA
+Predictive IntelliSense is implemented in both the PowerShell engine and presented through the PSReadLine module.
+In an effort to support the most PowerShell users, the presentation of history-based predictions will be available to the following versions:

+- Windows Powershell 5.1
+- PowerShell 7.0+

+Additional plugins require the the extension framework implemented in the PowerShell engine.
+Support for additional plugins is available in the following versions:

+- PowerShell 7.1+

+History-based predictions preview and ship plan:

+- PSReadLine 2.1.0-beta2 currently available for download from PSGallery
-  - Currently in PowerShell 7.1 Preview 7
+- PSReadLine 2.1.0-GA will ship with PowerShell 7.1
+- PSReadLine 2.1.0-GA will be available for download from PSGallery
 - History based prediction in the **InlineView**

-  - Extension Framework
+Extension/Plugin support preview and ship plan:

+- PSReadLine 2.2.0-beta1 planned availability in October
-- Future PSReadLine previews
+- PSReadLine 2.2.0-GA will ship with PowerShell 7.2
-  - Prediction source: `History` and `Plugin` using extension framework
+- PSReadLine 2.2.0-GA will be available for download from PSGallery
-  - Prediction view: `InlineView` and `ListView`
+- Includes support for **InlineView** and **ListView**
-  - Previews begin in October with PSReadLine 2.2.0-beta1
+- Includes support for additional prediction source **Plugin** and **HistoryAndPlugin**
+- Note: Windows PowerShell 5.1 and PowerShell 7.0 will only support prediction source **History**.
+  PowerShell 7.1+ will support prediction sources **History**, **Plugin**, and **HistoryAndPlugin**

 ## Goals/Non-Goals